SPIRITS IN THE MACHINE: HOW DISNEY'S KIZAZI MOTO TIES IN THE SACRED AND MODERN TO REACH AN AFRICAN ANIMATION STORYTELLING VOICE

 Kizazi Moto challenges this idea repeatedly:

-- In Stardust, a girl’s relationship with her father is guided not just by science but by ancestral energy.
+- In Stardust, a stable girl and society outcast is seeking her own destiny from a scroll by the name Oracle.
+She finds it is blank and sets on her path for revenge.
+Through this, we can see her path is guided not just by science but by ancestral energy.
 Here, grief and memory become both emotional and spiritual technologies.

-- In Surf Sangoma, the line between spiritual calling and youthful rebellion is blurred.
+- In Surf Sangoma, the line between traumatic past and youthful rebellion is blurred.
+Their passion for the surfing is challenged by the historic sacrifices by their legendary ancestor, and the future that consumed them to keep them alive.
+Especially with modern dangers of the development of marine life influenced by modern development.
 The protagonist doesn’t have to abandon tradition to ride the wave, he brings it with him.

 Enkai imagines a divine figure navigating a tech-infused world, where the cosmic and the digital share the same space.